 Valerie Milholland grew up in Jasper County and received her Art therapy degrees from the University of Evansville and the University of Louisville.
 She works as an Art Therapist in private practice, and an adjunct instructor at the University of Evansville.
 Her passions include creative development, recycling old suitcases into works of art, and shrinky dinks.

 Marcia Smith-Wood has been an Inter-Play leader for many years, delighting in the way Body and Soul are playfully one, ever teaching us again (despite our stressful world) how to be relaxed, loving, joyful, creative and more free.
 She is a Presbyterian minister, now engaged in the ministry of Spiritual Direction.
-(Helping individuals pay attention to what God is doing in their lives, including leading retreats.)
-As well as being a Certified Healing Touch Practitioner (energy work), which she shares this with Hospice; is a Dream Group facilitator and also a painter and a poet.
+She leads retreats and helps individuals pay attention to what God is doing in their lives.
+She is also a Certified Healing Touch Practitioner (energy work), which she shares with Hospice.
+In addition, Marcia is a Dream Group facilitator, a painter, and a poet.
 Falling in love with life every day is her passion.
 Marcia is married with 3 beloved adult children, their beloved spouses, and 5 beloved grandchildren.

 Shannon Anderson is a third grade teacher and children's book author.
 She is the regional adviser for the Indiana Society of Children's Book Writers and Illustrators, as well as a board member on the Indiana State Reading Association.
 She is excited about her newest book series, Monster and Dragon Write!
 To learn more about Shannon or her books, visit her website at www.shannonisteaching.com.
 You can also sign up there for her newsletter for free resources and big announcements.